CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 export { saveData }
 ```

-You have to import his file to the `DisplayCooperResult` component.
+You have to import this file to the `DisplayCooperResult` component.
+`import { saveData } from '../Modules/PerformanceData';`

 So from our `DisplayCooperResult` component, we send in the result to this function.
 The first thing we do is grabbing the current user id in a variable.
 Then we make a post request to the backend with that current user's id and the cooper result.
 The response we get back gets sent back to saveCooperData function in the `DisplayCooperResult` component.
 If there is no error in the response, we call on the entryHandler.
 We have not defined the `entryHandler` yet, but let's do it now.